 Basically the ball floats at the top of your washing machine load during the washing of the clothes.
 When the washing machine enters the last rinse cycle and begins to spin the ball around, with the rest of the clothes, the ball is designed to open up and release the softener onto the clothing.

 Because the Downy ball is designed to open up during the final rinse cycle of standard (non-HE machines), you should not use this fabric softener ball in an HE machine.

 Instead, most HE machines have a fabric softener dispenser in them, and you should use this dispenser instead.

 A related result of the fact that these balls are not used in the newer designed washing machines means they are not as easy to find in stores anymore.
-However, you can still purchase them online (see the link to the left).
+However, you can still purchase them online (see the referral links below).

 As simple as the design is for this fabric softener dispensing ball, it is no surprise that some people have problems with it working properly.
 Here are some of the most common problems I've encountered, or heard about, and suggestions for fixing them.

 First, speaking from personal experience I will say that this product is not fool proof.
 There have been times I've put it into the wash and when I get it out it is still closed, and has never dispensed any softener into the wash.

 Sometimes this happens because the stopper gets residue caked on it, which make it difficult to slide open and closed.
 This is not uncommon because fabric softener is oil based, and easily clumps as it dries.
 Try wiping off the stopper and cleaning it with a few drops of laundry detergent.